aadil-zeyn/Gigworks/README.md

 ```

 **Description:**
 Updates the status of an existing gig to a new state.
-This can be used to change the gig's status to "paused" or any other relevant state.

 **Request Body:**
 ```json